maccana/cicd-test/docs/blog/posts/Third post.md

 # API vocabulary essentials

-This post explores the most important terms used in API design and development.
+This article explores the most important terms used in API design and development.

 ## 1. API